 Pear season in Lake County, California, is fast approaching, and the store shelves will soon be stocked with delicious sweet pears that are ripe and ready to relish.
-And just 120 miles north of San Francisco—in the small town of Kelseyville, dubbed the “Pear Capital of the World” by USA Today—the annual Kelseyville Pear Festival will celebrate the region’s prolific pear production and rich agricultural heritage on Sept.
-29 for the 25th consecutive year.
+And just 120 miles north of San Francisco—in the small town of Kelseyville, dubbed the “Pear Capital of the World” by USA Today—the annual Kelseyville Pear Festival will celebrate the region’s prolific pear production and rich agricultural heritage on September 28, 2019.

 The Kelseyville Pear Festival is one of those charming and classic small-town Americana feasts that offers its own lineup of parades, performances and of course the finest pears and edible pear-themed creations in the region.
 No other festival even “com-pears.”